inngest/inngest-js/src/examples/parallel-reduce/README.md

 It is triggered by a `demo/parallel.reduce` event, runs three steps in parallel to fetch scores from a database, and accumulates the total of all of the scores.

-To see a sequential version of this pattern, see the [sequential reduce example](/src/examples/sequential-reduce).

 ```mermaid
 graph TD
 Inngest -->|demo/parallel.reduce| Function